MiroslavHustak/FSharp-Coding-Guidelines/README.md

 # **F# Coding Guidelines**

 How to make F# programming extremely easy and avoid getting mired in a quagmire :-).
-Abide by these guidlines, you will really thank yourself later :-).
+Abide by these guidlines (beginners are encouraged to aim for this style early, even if they can’t follow it perfectly yet), you will really thank yourself later :-).

 Company: Miroslav Husťák (sole owner)